 The Ultimate Guide to SMS Communication

-SMS text messaging offers your contact center a convenient, personalized and fast way to communicate with customers.
+Text messaging offers your contact center a convenient, personalized and fast way to communicate with customers.
 It has a variety of uses for your contact center, including quick order confirmations, appointment reminders and real-time updates.
 In addition, automated responses can efficiently address common questions.
 Ultimately, by leveraging this tool, you can improve customer satisfaction by enhancing customer interactions – all while boosting overall efficiency.

-Traditional channels vs. SMS communication
+Traditional channels vs. texting communication

-TCN’s 2024 Consumer Survey revealed SMS as the fastest-growing and most preferred communication channel for 28% of respondents.
+TCN’s 2024 Consumer Survey revealed texting as the fastest-growing and most preferred communication channel for 28% of respondents.
 By offering one-touch responses and secure, personalized messages, your customers will love the ability to respond on a familiar channel, which then leads to increased loyalty and engagement.

-The do’s and don’ts of SMS
+The do’s and don’ts of text messaging

 Do: